• Skip to primary navigation

 I couldn’t breathe.

 My friend was holding in laughter and trying not to breathe through her nose as well.
 If I breathed through my nose, I’d dry heave.
 If I breathed through my mouth, I’d taste/smell it, which produced that lovely throw-up taste.
-We hadn’t figured out that skill of shallow nurse breathing yet, nor had we developed the incredibly important nurse poker face.
+We hadn’t quite figured out that skill of shallow nurse breathing skill yet, nor had we developed the incredibly important nurse poker face.

 I was trapped.